- Accreditation Standards

 The ARC-PA only investigates concerns about a program if they are signed, received in writing, and related to the program’s compliance with the Standards.
 Concerns may be sent by mail to the attention of the Executive Director, ARC-PA at 12000 Findley Road, Suite 275, Johns Creek, GA, 30097.
 You may also contact the Executive Director by email as well.

 The American Academy of Physician Assistants (AAPA) is one of the collaborating organizations of the ARC-PA.
 It nominates individuals from its membership to serve as commissioners on the ARC-PA.
-The AAPA nominates individuals to fill 3 commissioner seats.
+The AAPA nominates individuals to fill up to 4 commissioner seats.
 Each commissioner serves a 3 year term, which is renewable once upon recommendation by the ARC-PA.

 The Physician Assistant Education Association (PAEA) is one of the collaborating organizations of the ARC-PA.
 It nominates individuals from its member programs to serve as commissioners on the ARC-PA.
-The PAEA nominates individuals to fill three commissioner seats.
+The PAEA nominates individuals to fill up to 4 commissioner seats.
 Each commissioner serves a three year term, which is renewable once upon recommendation by the ARC-PA.

 The ARC-PA only accredits programs that educate physician assistants.